cloud-gov/product/adr/ADR-0010-aws-security-monitoring-alerting.md

 Currently, AWS Config is already enabled and configured in the commercial partition on the management account for the AWS organization (known as `com-root` in our account bookmarks and [`aws-admin` repo](https://github.com/cloud-gov/aws-admin)). **It is only configured to monitor resources in the management account and not as an aggregator for all the accounts in the AWS organization**.

 The AWS organization for our commercial accounts is administered by TTS Tech Portfolio, not the cloud.gov team.
 Ultimately, we plan to set up our own AWS organization for our commercial accounts.
 The process of moving to an organization managed by the cloud.gov team could impact the aggregation for AWS Config.
-Furthermore, since almost all of our infrastructure lives in the GovCloud partition, not commercial, we are **not going to prioritize the work to set AWS Config in the commercial partition**.
+Furthermore, since almost all of our infrastructure lives in the GovCloud partition, not commercial, we are **not going to prioritize the work to set up AWS Config in the commercial partition**.

 #### Resources